 What’s a walk through campus without music?
-While passing others, it’s almost certain to be met with smiles or nods of acknowledgement in lieu of conversation as most have music cranked in their ears.
-For those who are not fans of constant music, or who are simply looking for a switch up, considering other options is a good way of keeping entertained while trudging along.
-Perfecting a personal commute playlist is an art form, and another factor to consider when updating a fresh playlist is podcasts.
+While passing others, it’s almost certain to be met with smiles or nods of acknowledgment in lieu of conversation as most have music cranked in their ears.
+Those who are not fans of constant music or who are looking for a switch-up can consider other ways to stay entertained while trudging along.
+Perfecting a personal commute playlist is an art form, but another considerable option is podcasts.

 The home stretch is in sight, and Thanksgiving break is right around the corner.
 Typically, this point of the semester feels a bit like the beginning of the end.
 Everything is happening all at once; midterms are done and finals are already rapidly approaching.
 It’s a stressful period, and what is perhaps more stressful is the idea that leaving for break will be met with coming back to the final week of classes: a phenomenon certainly easier to forget about over the course of the ongoing pandemic.